Connection between $GW$ and Extended Coupled Cluster: Conclusion

 \section{Conclusion}

 In summary, we have established a formal connection between the extended direct ring coupled cluster doubles (ECCD) framework and the $G_0W_0$ approximation.
 When applied to the electron-boson Hamiltonian in combination with the equation-of-motion formalism, this procedure recovers the $G_0W_0$ quasiparticle energies exactly.
 Furthermore, we have derived the linearized one-body $GW$ density matrix within the ECC framework using perturbation theory.
-Exploiting the established connection between ECC and $GW$, we have proposed several vertex corrections beyond $GW$ that can be systematically included within the ECC framework, while keeping positive semi-definiteness in the corresponding self-energy.
+Exploiting the established connection between ECC and $GW$, we have proposed several vertex corrections beyond $GW$ within the ECC framework, while retaining a sum-over-state presentation of the corresponding self-energy.
 Preliminary numerical results for a benchmark set of 23 small molecules demonstrate the potential of the proposed vertex corrections to significantly improve the accuracy of $G_0W_0$ ionization potentials.
 Overall, the present work opens exciting avenues for including vertex corrections beyond $GW$ within the ECC framework, such as the inclusion of particle-particle and hole-hole ladder contributions.